TaxAct Review 2024: A Solid and Frugal Tax Filing Option

-TaxAct offers four pricing tiers based on your tax situation: free, Deluxe, Premier and Self-Employed.
-Here’s everything you need to know about each (current as of December 2022 and subject to change).
+TaxAct offers four pricing tiers based on your tax situation: Free, Deluxe, Premier and Self-Employed.
+Here’s everything you need to know about each (current as of January 2024 and subject to change).

 If you’re a “simple filer,” you can take advantage of free preparation for federal and state returns with TaxAct’s basic product.

-Beginning January 3, all tiers include help from a live professional over the phone, in case you need a little more personalized guidance.
+All tiers have the option to include help from a live professional over the phone for a $59.99 fee, in case you need a little more personalized guidance.
 There is also the option to share your computer screen during the call to answer questions.
 And for extra peace of mind, TaxAct offers a quick free review of your return just before you file.